The History of Grindstone

 Fall 2014

-Sasha Podolchak and Danielle Grundy had a brainchild and thought “why not create a charity that helps female hockey players who can’t afford to play”?
+Sasha Podolchak and Danielle Grundy had a simple but powerful idea: what if we created a charity that helps girls who want to play hockey but can’t afford it?

-Danielle and Sasha began the steps of working towards becoming a registered charity and lawyers formed the Trust Deed.
+Danielle Grundy and Sasha Podolchak began the process of becoming a registered charity, working with lawyers to form the official Trust Deed.

 Grindstone Award Foundation

-Sasha and Danielle created the first Grindstone Logo.
+Sasha and Danielle created the very first Grindstone Logo.

 2015